onap/integration/test/mocks/datafilecollector-testharness/simulator-group/README.md

 ###Simulator monitor
 Start the simulator monitor server with `sim-monitor-start.sh` and the open a browser with the url `localhost:9999/mon` to see the statisics page with data from MR sim, DR sim and DR redir sim.
+Or run as a container, build image first.
+Note, does not work on Mac.

+`cp ../dr-sim/package.json .`

+`docker build  -t sim-mon:latest -f Dockerfile-sim-monitor  .`

+Then run it, `docker run --network="host" --name sim-mon -it -d sim-mon:latest`

+Stop it with `docker stop sim-mon` and if desired, remove the container by `docker rm sim-mon`